Student Login

 NAIT’s Mawji Centre hosts Business Innovation Showcase highlighting student-owned companies

 The Mawji Centre at NAIT hosted its annual Business Innovation Showcase on April 9.
-Over 80 student booths were set up this year to show off the ideas of students and recent grads.
+Over 80 student booths were set up this year to showcase the ideas of students and recent graduates.

-SwarmSafe is a concept of a product that would use frequency to keep wasps away from the wearer.
+SwarmSafe is a concept for a product that utilizes frequency to repel wasps from the wearer.
 A 3D printed model was showcased to give an idea of how this product might look.

 This walker is a prototype showcasing an electronic braking system for walkers.
-While some walkers have this function already, this product is intended to fill a gap in the market as the automatic braking system isn’t typically seen on non-motorized walkers.
+While some walkers already have this function, this product is intended to fill a gap in the market, as the automatic braking system isn’t typically found on non-motorized walkers.

-This booth was selling finished a finished product in the form of custom laser etched coasters.
+This booth was selling a finished product in the form of custom laser-etched coasters.
 The public could walk up to the booth, provide their name, and then leave with a customized coaster minutes later.

-This booth showcases a conceptual business intended to link information such as vaccinations to cattle using RFID tags and blockchain.
+This booth showcases a conceptual business that aims to link information, such as vaccinations, to cattle using RFID tags and blockchain technology.
 This picture shows the creator receiving feedback and answering questions.

 Bianca Hamtig explains her product, InNAIT, to the public.